 Heating and hot water control

-While you might be tempted to crank the heating up to a subtropical climate when you’re feeling cold, remember that by turning your thermostat down by just one degree can save you around £80 per year.
+While you might be tempted to crank the heating up to a subtropical climate when you’re feeling cold, remember that by turning your thermostat down by just one degree, you can reduce your energy bill by around 10%.

 Turning your heating off or keeping it on a constant low temperature is an argument that’s been long debated.
 But while it does use more energy to bring your house up to temperature after the heating has been switched off, you will end up using more fuel if you leave it on 24/7.